liftforward/integration-docs/README.md

 ### Initiate checkout
 Initiating checkout

-With the salesQuote and options objects built, you can now call:
+With the button on the HTML page, salesQuote and options objects built, you can now call:

 ```
-liftforard.checkout(salesQuote, options);
+liftforward.checkout(salesQuote, options);
 ```

 This method will send a POST request to the /sales-quotes/ API endpoint with the sales quote object as the data payload.
 Then, it will redirect the user to the LiftForward checkout flow on the liftforward.com domain.